fdschneider/bexis_traits/docs/traitdatastandard.md

 |Comment      |                                                                                                                                                                                                                                                                                                                      |

-# Columns referring to Measurement or Fact
+# Extension: Measurement or Fact

 This section provides additional information about the specimen, which are not captured by the taxon information above.